 According to the National Survey on Drug Use and Health, one statistic in 2020 shows that 50.0% of people aged 12 or older (or 138.5 million people) had used alcohol in the past month.

 This accounts for a lot of people.
-Some experts say that drinking early in life may play a role in whether you become an addict.
+Some experts say that drinking early in life may play a role in whether you develop an alcohol addiction.

 How one becomes addicted to alcohol is a question that scientists continue to study, but genetics is a common contributor that many agree upon.
 Other factors are if a person: